nagsconnect/aspireLoanApp/README.md

 2. Customer can view pendingAmount, amountPaid and all payment details at transaction level for a loanApplication

 ##### APIs involved:
-getLoanApplicationsForUser -> GET /v1/loan-applications/{userId}
+getAllLoanApplicationsForUser -> GET /v1/loan-applications/users?UserId={userId}
-getLoanApplicationDetails -> GET /v1/loan-applications/{appId}
+getLoanApplicationDetails -> GET /v1/loan-applications/details?applicationId={appId}
+getLoanApplication -> GET /v1/loan-applications?applicationId={appId}

 Reusing the tables, LoanApplication, Transaction, User to fetch details
-##### LoanRepaymentTransaction
-* this has all repayment transactions related to the loan application id
-* id, transactionId, applicationId

 #### Customer repayment
+* All scheduled payments are weekly here and the scheduled payment triggers a notification via a cron job (that is external to this application)
 * Customer can repay the loan during term scheduled with either greater than or equal to scheduled amount
 * In case of greater amount,
   * extraAmount, the last term amount is adjusted with extraAmount
   * In case of last term amount turns negative, the last to second term is adjusted and so on.

 ##### APIs involved:
-loanRepayment -> POST /v1/payment/{appId}/{scheduledId}
+loanRepayment -> POST /v1/payment?applicationId={appId}&termId={termId}